ashvardanian/SimSIMD/README.md

 | Euclidean Distance ²      |    4,620 K/s |      147 K/s |     5,320 K/s |          __36 x__ |
 | Jensen-Shannon Divergence |    1,180 K/s |       18 K/s |     2,140 K/s |         __118 x__ |

-NumKong's `f16` kernels are faster than GCC's `f32` output — not because of unrolling, but because they use F16C conversion instructions, widening FMA pipelines, and compensated accumulation that no compiler will synthesize from a plain `for` loop.
+NumKong's `f16` kernels are faster than GCC's `f32` output — not because of unrolling, but because they use [F16C](https://en.wikipedia.org/wiki/F16C) conversion instructions, widening FMA pipelines, and compensated accumulation that no compiler will synthesize from a plain `for` loop.
-The same story repeats for `bf16`, `e4m3`, `i8`, and `i4`: these types require algorithmic transformations — lookup tables, algebraic domain shifts, asymmetric VNNI tricks — that live beyond the reach of auto-vectorization.
+The same story repeats for `bf16`, `e4m3`, `i8`, and `i4`: these types require algorithmic transformations — lookup tables, algebraic domain shifts, asymmetric [VNNI](https://en.wikipedia.org/wiki/AVX-512#VNNI) tricks — that live beyond the reach of auto-vectorization.

 ### Parallelism & Multi-Threading

 BLAS libraries traditionally manage their own thread pools.
-[OpenBLAS](https://github.com/OpenMathLib/OpenBLAS/blob/develop/USAGE.md) spawns threads controlled by `OPENBLAS_NUM_THREADS`, [Intel MKL](https://www.intel.com/content/www/us/en/docs/onemkl/developer-guide-linux/2025-1/techniques-to-set-the-number-of-threads.html) forks its own OpenMP runtime via `MKL_NUM_THREADS`, and [Apple Accelerate](https://developer.apple.com/documentation/accelerate/blas) delegates to GCD.
+[OpenBLAS](https://github.com/OpenMathLib/OpenBLAS/blob/develop/USAGE.md) spawns threads controlled by `OPENBLAS_NUM_THREADS`, [Intel MKL](https://www.intel.com/content/www/us/en/docs/onemkl/developer-guide-linux/2025-1/techniques-to-set-the-number-of-threads.html) forks its own OpenMP runtime via `MKL_NUM_THREADS`, and [Apple Accelerate](https://developer.apple.com/documentation/accelerate/blas) delegates to [GCD](https://developer.apple.com/documentation/dispatch) (Grand Central Dispatch).
 This works in isolation — but the moment your application adds its own parallelism (joblib, std::thread, Tokio, GCD, OpenMP), you get __thread oversubscription__: MKL spawns 8 threads inside each of your 8 joblib workers, producing 64 threads on 8 cores, thrashing caches and stalling on context switches.
 The Python ecosystem has built [entire libraries](https://github.com/joblib/threadpoolctl) just to work around this problem, and [scikit-learn's documentation](https://scikit-learn.org/stable/computing/parallelism.html) devotes a full page to managing the interaction between joblib parallelism and BLAS thread pools.

 NumKong takes a different position: __the numerics layer should not own threads__.
 Modern hardware makes the "spawn N threads and split evenly" model increasingly untenable:

-- __Server-grade CPUs__ have hundreds of cores split across sockets, chiplets, and tiles, resulting in dozens of physical NUMA domains with vastly different memory access latencies.
+- __Server-grade CPUs__ have hundreds of cores split across sockets, chiplets, and tiles, resulting in dozens of physical [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access) domains with vastly different memory access latencies.
   A thread pool that ignores NUMA topology will spend more time on remote memory stalls than on arithmetic.
 - __Consumer-grade CPUs__ pack heterogeneous Quality-of-Service core types on the same die — Intel P-cores and E-cores run at different frequencies and sometimes support different ISA extensions.
   A naive work-split gives equal chunks to fast and slow cores, and the whole task stalls waiting for the slowest partition.